cnshing/debian-livecd/README.md

 * Pre-built preferred applications and customized look-and-feel
 * Easily maintainable build configuration
 * Reproducible and continuous build akin to rolling release

+## Getting Started

+Those that want to create their own version of the LiveCD can checkout the [`minimum-build`](https://github.com/cnshing/debian-livecd/releases/tag/minimum-build) tag, which contains everything you need to create a bare-bones system.
+You can then check out the [overlays](https://github.com/clayrisser/linux-factory?tab=readme-ov-file#overlays) documentation to customize the image as needed.